Programming in C¶

 YDB_COPY_BUFFER_TO_BUFFER(source, destination, done)

-macro to copy the memory locations (strings) pointed to by source
+Use this macro to copy the memory locations (strings) pointed to by source

 to the memory locations pointed to by destination